Srushtib27/PRODIGY_ML_02/README.md

-# PRODIGY_ML_02
+#  K-means clustering algorithm
-Task-02

-Create a K-means clustering algorithm to group customers of a retail store based on their purchase history.
+a K-means clustering algorithm to group customers of a retail store based on their purchase history.